JaquizeIsaac/reading-notes/Code 201 - Foundations of Software Development/class-04.md

 * Function Invocation: This is when you actually do the task by following the recipe.
 You use the function with specific details to perform the task.

 source:ChatGPT

+## Things I want to know more about

+I want to know more about the difference between function invocation and function declaration.